pmuens/awesome-serverless/README.md

 - [Monitoring serverless performance to manage cost](https://thenewstack.io/serverlessconf-new-york-monitoring-serverless-performance-manage-cost/) - How the monitoring of serverless applications also uncovers potential performance optimizations.
 - [StdLib - A serverless library for building developer velocity](https://thenewstack.io/stdlib-drives-bring-developer-velocity-serverless/) - Post about the motivation and use cases for [StdLib](https://stdlib.com).
 - [Stackery and the emerging adoption paths for serverless](https://thenewstack.io/emerging-ops-tooling-serverless-reveals-two-adoption-paths/) - Post about the official [Stackery.io](https://www.stackery.io) monitoring tool launch.
+- [How (and why) we designed the Event Gateway](https://serverless.com/blog/designing-pragmatic-tool-event-gateway/) - How Serverless, Inc. designed the Event Gateway.

 ## Screencasts